 The different sections of this article have been assembled into the following table of contents.

-Regardless of whether in vitro fertilization (IVF) is done conventionally or through microinjection (ICSI), between 16 and 20 hours after the union of egg and sperm, it is checked whether fertilization has occurred or not.
+Regardless of whether in vitro fertilization (IVF) is done conventionally or through microinjection (ICSI), between 16 and 20 hours after the union of egg and sperm, it is checked whether fertilization has taken place or not.
 At this time we must distinguish 2 polar bodies (PB) in the periphery and 2 pronuclei (PN) in the center of the embryo.
 If we do not observe this structure, we confirm that fertilization has not occurred or has occurred abnormally.
 Therefore, embryos that do not present 2PB and 2PN during fertilization observation will be discarded, i.e. they will not be kept in culture.

 Subsequently, the zygote initiates the successive divisions that will allow the evolution of the embryo.
 Thus, the different stages of embryonic development take place: